davidsaltacc/shadowclient/info.md

 ## yet to do:
+* a way to reset ui positions (only positions, not the settings)
+* add cooldown to air jump (configurable)
+* make more things translatable
+* CHANGE PACKET LOG TO NOT LOG INTO IN GAME CHAT - make new notification type, smaller, disappearing
+* breadcrumbs render only mode
 * sticky aim - decrease the mouse sensitivity when aiming near enemies
-* fix searching for settings in the client settings screen, I think its broken
+* fix searching for settings in the client settings screen, I think its broken (modulebutton class is the only one that has uhh the thing)
 * better module settings - dedicated screen?
 * optimize the font rendering so it doesn't switch textures for each character
 * optimize clickGui. insane lag on low-end devices - caching? maybe use a debugger/profiler